ringcentral/engage-voice-api-docs/docs/authentication/auth-ringcentral.md

           "net/url"
         )

-    // EngageToken is an example and does not cover all the
+    // RingCXToken is an example and does not cover all the
     // properties in the API response.
-    type EngageToken struct {
+    type RingCXToken struct {
         	AccessToken string `json:"accessToken"`
         	TokenType   string `json:"tokenType"`
     }